bboc/s3patterns/effectiveness-review.md

 title: Effectiveness Review
 ---

-* a process to harvest appreciations, identify opportunities for improvement and evolve the role
+The *Effectiveness Review* is a process to harvest appreciations, identify opportunities for improvement and evolve a role.

-* the individual holding the role initiates the process and begins each step
+The individual holding the role initiates the process and begins each step.

 ## Steps